EmilioHulbert/B00kOfProblems/Readme.md

 Select Safe Mode with Command Prompt.

 From there, attempt the same steps again to remove attributes and modify the hosts file.
+#Opening and setting priority on linux
+taskset -c 0-2 virtualbox
+or
+renicing
+renice -n -2 -p 118962
+Or, the same thing without named options (simpler, works on all systems): renice -2 118962
+💡 Notes:

+You must run this as root to raise priority (i.e., use negative nice values).

+Regular users can only lower their own process priority (i.e., make the nice value more positive).

+-20 is the highest priority, 19 is the lowest.
+✅ Example:

+If you want to give your VM (say PID 118962) a higher priority:

+sudo renice -n -2 -p 118962

+And to confirm:

+ps -o pid,ni,cmd -p 118962

+Or in htop, you can press F5 → r on a process to renice it interactively.